Summertime is here–in the Northern Hemisphere, anyway!

 I share this pic of him here with Gabriel during a happier time and I know we all send him our regards.

-The header image for this edition of The Byrne-ing News is actually a Gabriel Wallpaper I made years ago.
+The wallpaper below is actually a Gabriel Wallpaper I made years ago.
 The image of Gabriel, transformed into a black and white drawing, is from the press tour he did for In Treatment in 2009.
 I was aware of his growing involvement with the Irish government in matters of the Irish diaspora and support for the arts, so I made what I considered a “political” wallpaper.
 Why I chose those very cool and evocative German graphics to include, I know not, but I still like them.

 And then I put the wallpaper away and never thought of it again.